amoe/figshare-uploader/README.md

 directory.

 To use those to build this program, you must copy them to the root of the source tree -- the same directory as this README file.
-There should be around five `xlnt` files.
+I found files `xlnt.{dll,exp,lib}`.

 ### Build this program